 Remote Work Challenges: Cybersecurity

 Then came cybersecurity concerns.
 With everything-as-a-service (XaaS) being accessed from various endpoint devices and networks, corporate IT was losing control.
-Users were accessing corporate data from their home PCs (which the company had no control over) or from work PCs over unsecured connections (like coffee shop Wi-Fi).
+Users were accessing corporate data from their home PCs (which the company had no control over) or from work PCs over unsecured connections (like coffee shopping Wi-Fi).
 With more hackers actively perpetrating cybercrimes, businesses were justified in their security concerns.
 Where and how the security landscape is managed has changed because of this.

 To secure the Microsoft environment, JDL uses Microsoft Intune to push down policies and access roles for applications and data.
 Intune allows you to specify how employees access data.
 For example, you can establish a policy that only allows them to access data using a company computer on a secure network.
 Or you can provide another policy that if those conditions aren’t met, they need to use multi factor authentication to get remote access.
 Or if they’re accessing company data on a personal computer, they can’t download the data.
 This removes abilities to grab data without permission.
 Intune enables people in an organization to be productive on all their devices, while keeping the organization’s information protected with policies you create.

 Cybersecurity continues to be a critical issue.
 JDL has always focused on security; it’s one of our driving forces.
 Our minimum managed services package comes with a suite of security services – multifactor authentication (MFA) for applications, email security, local antivirus.
 We install this on company computers, personal PCs and mobile devices.
 We see it as so important that we won’t take on a client if they won’t implement this suite of security services.
 We also provide cyber awareness training, password management, vulnerability scanning and patch management.